dfdazac/blp/README.md

 We also provide evaluation scripts for these pre-trained models, which have the same names as training scripts, appended with `-pretrained`.
-For example, to reproduce the results of BLP-TransE on FB15k-237, first download the weights by following the link in the table, and run
+For example, to reproduce the results of BLP-TransE on FB15k-237, first download the weights by following the link in the table, untar the file, and run

 ```sh
 ./scripts/blp-transe-fb15k237-pretrained.sh